 - have at least 10 and no more than 16 courses and at least half of the courses completed in residence (i.e., either Carlisle or Dickinson course on a Dickinson program)

 - must include courses taught by at least two different faculty members and

 - will be the student's only major since such a proposed course of study when approved acknowledges that the student is released from the structure of a major offered at the college.

 Early on, a student interested in a self-developed major will identify four (4) faculty members who will serve as the core faculty members for the self-developed major.
 These faculty should have expertise and/or research experience relevant to the proposed self-developed major field of learning.
 One of these faculty members will be the student's primary advisor.

 Once the proposal is finalized, the student will submit the completed self-developed major proposal form, the completed and signed statement from the faculty committee via email to the Academic Program and Standards Committee for approval.
-Deadline for submission to APSC is the end of Add/Drop in the semester in which the student will complete his/her 16th course toward graduation.
+Deadline for submission to APSC is the last day of classes of the first semester of the Sophomore year.
+Late proposals will not be accepted.

 If approved by the Academic Program and Standards Committee, the student will work with the primary advisor from The Core Faculty Committee.
 The student is expected to complete the program as proposed and approved.
 Should changes become necessary, the student will submit a request for change of the approved program, along with written support from the primary advisor.